List-Decodable Sparse Mean Estimation: Main Algorithms and Performance Guarantees

-\subsection{Basic Multifilter for Sparse Polynomials}
+\subsubsection{Basic Multifilter for Sparse Polynomials}

-The basic multifilter, which is a key ingredient in the multifiltering framework, takes as input a $k^2$-sparse polynomial $p$ and use it to certify whether $T$ is $\alpha$-good and sufficiently concentrated.
-The central idea is to measure how $p(T)$ distributed and compare it to that of the Gaussian variable $G$.
-Therefore, we require the input $p$ has small variance on $G$, i.e. $\Var[p(G)]\leq1$, as otherwise, it could filter away a large quantity of the good samples.
-Notice that when $p$ is linear, this requirement is satisfied due to the property of Guassian.
-When $p$ is quadratic, we will invoke the quadratic multifilter which includes additional verification steps.
+The \bmf algorithm (Algorithm~\ref{alg:basic}) is a key ingredient in the multifiltering framework.
+It takes as input a sparse polynomial $p$ and uses it to certify whether $T$ is $\alpha$-good and sufficiently concentrated.
+The central idea is to measure how $p(T)$ distributed and compare it to that of the distribution of $p(G)$.
+We require the input $p$ has certifiable variance on $G$, i.e. $\Var[p(G)]\leq1$, as otherwise, it could filter away a large number of the good samples.
+We note that the bounded variance condition is always satisfied for degree-$1$ Hermite polynomials under proper normalization, while for high-degree polynomials, one cannot invoke \bmf directly (see Section~\ref{subsec:hmf} for a remedy).

-Given that $p$ is sufficiently concentrated on Gaussian variable $G$, it remains to find the appropriate threshold at Step~4(b)(i) for filtering.
-An appropriate threshold is which the algorithm can use it to filter a large amount of the outliers in $T$, but keeps most of the samples from the representative set $S$.
-For this purpose, the parameter in Step~4(b)(i) is set to be ${8}/{\alpha}$ times larger than the concentration bound of $S$ (due to Definition~\ref{def:representative-set} and the concentration of Gaussian variables).
-In other words, each time Step~4(b) is executed, the number of the samples removed from $T$ is ${8}/{\alpha}$ times more than that of the good samples in $S$, which means most of the removed samples are outliers.

-As a result, the very novel analysis here is showing that if Algorithm~\ref{alg:basic} reaches Step~4(b)(i), there must exist a threshold $t$ such that the algorithm can proceed.
-The idea is to show by contradiction that if such threshold does not exist, the set $T$ must be sufficiently concentrated such that the algorithm will return at Step~4(a).
-This essentially relies on our result of the initial clustering of Algorithm~\ref{alg:cluster}, which guarantees that each subset $T$ is bounded in a small $\ell_\infty$ ball and the function value of $p$ on the $\alpha$-good $T$ does not change drastically (Lemma~\ref{lem:function_value_bound}).
-As a result, we have the following guarantees for Algorithm~\ref{alg:basic}.
-The detailed proof is deferred to the appendix.